TG-Techie/strictly/README.md

 ```python
 strictly.disable = True
 ```
-When strictly is disabled any previously altered functions will not be checked when called.
-Additionally, any functions decorated after strictly is disabled will not be altered and won't be checked, even if strictly is enabled later.
+When strictly is disabled functions will not be altered, meaning even if strictly is turned back on any functions made while strictly was disbaled will not be checked.
 <details>
 <summary>Longer Example</summary>